Frații Buzești National College: History

 However, the most remarkable headmaster in the entire history of the school was — between 1920 and 1940 — the professor of natural sciences Ion P. Ionescu-Argetoaia, with a doctorate in Geology, who gave up a professorship at the University of Timișoara, as well as an assistant professorship at the Sorbonne, in Paris, in order to join "Frații Buzești" as its leader; he was the first to succeed in securing the approval by the Ministry of Education ("Ministerul Instrucțiunii") for the construction of the monumental building of the high school that continues to be used today.
 During World War II, between 1941 and 1942, the school's building was used by the German troops as a hospital for wounded German soldiers, and later, between September 1944 and 1949, it was used again—this time by the occupying soviet troops—as a hospital for the wounded Red Army soldiers; during such trying times, the school was forced to operate grossly overcrowded in the buildings of other schools in Craiova.
 By the year 2005 there were over 15,000 high school graduates of CNFB, its popularity having increased a lot after the 1930s.

-Currently, CNFB is a UNESCO-affiliated institution, endowed with high-quality teaching staff, past and present.
+Currently, CNFB is a UNESCO-affiliated institution, endowed with quality teaching staff, past and present.
 CNFB's alumni are presently studying and contributing to research and culture at academic institutions throughout the world.

-For over a century, the two best National Colleges of Craiova, "Frații Buzești" and Carol I National College, have been, and still are, the recognized educational paths for the inhabitants of Oltenia (especially Dolj County) towards university education; often many alumni of these two best high schools were admitted through very competitive entrance examinations to either the University of Bucharest or the local University of Craiova, with the latter being less than two miles from the buildings of the two high schools.
+For over a century, two National Colleges of Craiova, "Frații Buzești" and Carol I National College, have provided educational paths for the inhabitants of Oltenia (especially Dolj County) towards university education; many alumni of these two high schools were admitted through entrance examinations to either the University of Bucharest or the local University of Craiova, with the latter located less than two miles from the buildings of the two high schools.